Not-Juan-D/Alfred/README.md

 *"I already pay to use certain apps and services.
 I won't be giving up those premium features to use a service which I don't even know well."*

 *"I would have to migrate everything - including playlists and preferences.
 So no."*

+*"Good idea, but Why would you need a music player embedded in a planner?"*

 Furthermore, the players itself might function as a distraction to my potential users.